ResearchComputing/Documentation/docs/additional-resources/registrycilogon-instructions.md

 ## *Step 3: Upload your ssh key to registry.cilogon.org*

-After logging into [registry.cilogon.org](https://registry.cilogon.org/registry/) with your ACCESS credentials, click on the dropdown menu in the upper right hand corner by your name.
+After logging into [registry.cilogon.org](https://registry.cilogon.org/registry/) with your credentials, click on the dropdown menu in the upper right hand corner by your name.
 Select "MY PROFILE (RMACC)".

 Select "Authenticators" from the menu on the right.